Skip to main content

 The timeline view displays the sequential execution of methods, showing parallel operations and dependencies in a clear, time-based format:

-Call Timeline View showing method execution timing
+BitDive Call Timeline View - Visualizing sequential Java method execution and parallel operations

 Key features include: